 When you draft your communication, define terms in advance.
 Make sure your content is simple and straightforward.
 Use visuals whenever possible.
 Parse out the information in small chunks.
 Use headlines and headers that clearly telegraph what follows.
 Provide a table of contents.
 But the most important strategy is to start and end with talking to your consumer.

-There are lots of ways to get to find out what your consumers think about your products—stay on top of social media, talk to friends who use your products, and read your organization’s consumer helpline logs.
-But to create communications that smooth the way for consumers when they’re shopping your category, you need to find your consumers and talk to them in person at two specific points: before you design the flow of your communication, and again once a solid draft of the information exists.
+There are lots of ways to get to find out what your consumers think about your products.
+Stay on top of social media, talk to friends who use your products, and read your organization’s consumer helpline logs.
+But to create communications that smooth the way for your audience when they’re shopping your category, you need to be communicating with consumers in person at two specific points: before you design the flow of your communication, and again once a solid draft of the information exists.

 It’s a good practice to be talking to your consumers regularly anyway.
-We have clients who make it a point to talk to 10–30 consumers every quarter—in groups, triads, or one-on-one discussions—to be able to spot changing attitudes and use patterns early and to get reactions to new product and advertising ideas before investing a lot of money.
-(Sorry, Seth and Malcolm.
-If someone showed consumers an iPhone a year before it was launched, they would not have taken the $25.
-Earthshaking is earthshaking.)
+At ThoughtForm, our most successful clients put a conscious priority on communicating with consumers.
+They talk to 10–30 consumers every quarter in groups, triads, or one-on-one discussions to spot changing attitudes and use patterns early.
+They also get reactions to new product and advertising ideas before investing a lot of money.

-Depending on the kind of communication you’re creating, the people you talk to could be consumers of your product, consumers of your competitors’ products, or a mix.
+Depending on the kind of communication you’re creating, you should be communicating with consumers of your product, consumers of your competitors’ products, or a mix.
 Make sure you dig a little deeper than just “consumers.”
 Look at groups within consumers that are important and likely to have differing points of view.
-A company we know that makes a calcium-based antacid has two target audiences—men who suffer from heartburn and women who take calcium to protect their bones.
+A company we know that makes a calcium-based antacid has two target audiences—men who suffer from heartburn, and women who take calcium to protect their bones.
 In addition to use cases, think about age, gender, cultural, and socioeconomic differences.
 Determine which groups are the most important to your product, and make sure you talk to more than a few consumers from each.

 If you’re a healthcare product, you will have to work with your internal compliance group to ensure you’re following HIPAA requirements when reaching out to consumers.
 But consumers are allowed to forgo their HIPAA protections if they choose.
 And you will be shocked what healthcare information consumers do share—sometimes without even being asked—so be prepared.